binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 {#vps-countermeasures-lack-of-visibility-host-intrusion-detection-systems-hids-deeper-with-stealth-what-i-like}
 **What I like**

 * Its simplicity.
 There is only one package to install on the Monitor and nothing to install on the client machines.
 The Client just needs to have the Monitor's SSH public key.
-You will need a Mail Transfer Agent on your Monitor if you do not already have one.
+You will need a Mail Transfer Agent on your Monitor if you do not already have one
 * Rather than just modifying the likes of `sha1sum` on the clients, which Stealth uses to perform its integrity checks, Stealth detection would have to be manipulated to seeing the changed hash of the `sha1sum`  just copied to the Monitor as the same as that of the previously recorded hash.
 If the previously recorded hash is removed or does not match the current hash, then Stealth will fire an alert off.
-* It is in the Debian repositories.
+* It is in the Debian repositories
 * The whole idea behind it.
 Systems being monitored with Stealth give little appearance that they are being monitored, other than the presence of a single SSH login when Stealth first starts in the `auth.log`.
 This will age quickly as the connection remains active for the life of Stealth.
 The login could be from a user doing anything on the client, it is very discrete.
 * Unpredictability: Stealth offers `--random-interval` and `--repeat` options. `--repeat 60 --random-interval 30` results in new Stealth runs on an average of every 75 seconds.
 It can usually take a couple of minutes to check all the important files on a file system, so you would probably want to make the checks several minutes apart from each other.
 * Subscribes to the Unix philosophy: “do one thing and do it well”